Didier Domi

-Didier Arsène Marcel Domi (born 2 May 1978) is a French former professional footballer who played as a left-back.
-During his prime, Domi used to be captain of Paris Saint-Germain and won multiple trophies in Greece with Olympiacos as well.
-Domi is now working as a technical advisor to the PSG Academy in Qatar.
+Didier Arsène Marcel Domi (born 2 May 1978) is a French football coach, former professional footballer and pundit who is technical advisor to the Paris Saint-Germain Academy in Qatar.

+As a player, he was a left-back who had two spells with Paris Saint-Germain where he made 79 appearances in Ligue 1.
+He also played in the Premier League for Newcastle United and Leeds United and in La Liga for Espanyol.
+He later won multiple trophies in Greece with Olympiacos before retiring with Major League Soccer side New England Revolution.

 Early life

 Domi was born in Sarcelles, Val d'Oise, France.
+He is an convert to Islam.

 Club career

 Paris Saint-Germain

 Domi joined Paris Saint-Germain as a trainee in 1994, and made his debut in January 1996.
 The following season, having only appeared once in their UEFA Cup Winners' Cup defence, he was brought in to start the first leg of the semi-final against Liverpool as PSG won 3–0, and also played 90 minutes in the final loss to Barcelona.

 Having appeared in the UEFA Super Cup against Juventus the same season, the next campaign he took part in the UEFA Champions League and helped PSG win both the French Cup and French League Cup.